magento/devdocs/.github/CONTRIBUTING.md

 You can contribute by creating an issue or pull request (PR) on our [DevDocs](https://github.com/magento/devdocs) GitHub repository.
 We welcome all types of contributions; from minor typo fixes to new topics.

-Magento's tech writer team and [Community Maintainers](https://devdocs.magento.com/guides/v2.3/contributor-guide/contributors.html#/community-maintainers) review issues and pull requests on a regular basis.
+DevDocs staff members and [Community Maintainers](https://devdocs.magento.com/guides/v2.3/contributor-guide/contributors.html#/community-maintainers) review issues and pull requests on a regular basis.
 We do our best to address all issues as soon as possible, but working through the backlog takes time.
 We appreciate your patience.

 ## Rewards for contributions